Digital Marketing for Startups in 2017: Strategies that Still Work

 3. Personalized Email Marketing

 Email marketing remains one of the most effective ways to convert subscribers to paying customers.
 It does not take a lot of effort to send an email.
-But, email marketing is more than just sending email blasts at random times.
+But, email campaign management is more than just sending email blasts at random times.

 You need to know what you should and should say in an email, and to whom you should or should not say it.
 For instance, an email asking for feedback on your latest product would not serve a purpose to those who are not customers.
 Sending everything to everyone will possibly land you in their spam folder.